 The transcription assignment assesses fieldwork and data collection/analysis skills not assessed in the unseen exam or in the oral presentation.

-The group presentation assesses the students' ability to synthesize information concisely and present it coherently in oral form.
+The presentation assesses the students' ability to synthesize information concisely and present it coherently.
 It also assesses the students' ability to work collaboratively.

 -The unseen exam tests written communication skills; analytical/problem solving skills; critical thinking/conceptual understanding/knowledge and ability to construct a logical argument.